 For example, candidates could refer to the current economic climate if they were asked about factors to consider in relation to new sources of finance.

-The first capital allowance is claimed in the first year, reducing the tax liability for that year.
+The first TAD is claimed in the first year, reducing the tax liability for that year.
 If tax is paid in the year in which the liability arises, the tax paid in the first year will be lower.
 If tax is paid one year in arrears, the tax paid in the second year, which is the tax due on the first year's profits, will be lower.

 The exam question will state whether tax is to be paid one year in arrears.
 This approach assumes that the non-current asset, say a machine, was bought at the start of the first year of operation.